 Want to know more?
 Read on below.
 Want to know how many bridesmaids a bride decides to have, or the average cost of a celebration?
 Here’s what a wedding looks like.

-Average Age of the Bride and Groom
+Average Age of the Couple

 So how old is the average bride when she says “I do?”
-Long gone are days of everyone marrying right out of high school.
+Long gone are the days of everyone marrying right out of high school.
 On average, brides are waiting until 28 to tie the knot, while their partners are usually one year older, at 29.
 Moreover, 84 percent of couples live together before getting married.

 So How Much Does a Wedding Cost, Really?

 In just 2018 alone, average wedding costs definitely increased.
 In 2017, a wedding typically set couples and their family members back about $27,000, but in the following year, that number increased to more than $44,000, according to the Brides American Wedding Study, which surveyed more than 800 recent brides and spouses-to-be.